mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 Observe that this might run into problems if you are using the session's cookie storage engine!

-I hope that these examples from Django's `contrib` package provide you with some ideas for how you might use sessions in your own projects.

 ## Summary

-In this article,
+In this episode,
-we dug into Django sessions
-and how you use them.
+we learned session data
+and its use.
-We saw:
+We covered:

 * What sessions are and the interface they expose as `request.session`
 * How JSON is used to manage session data